Core classes

 - to_tree() ParseTree

-Converts a SyntacticStructure to a ParseTree
+Convert a SyntacticStructure to a ParseTree.

 The SyntacticStructure as a